-Nothing has been confirmed regarding the engine choices, but speculation suggests that under the hood could borrow attributes from the Ranger and F-150.
+Nothing has been confirmed regarding the engine choices attached to the Bronco, but speculation suggests that under the hood could borrow attributes from the Ranger and F-150.
 This could mean 3.0L Power Stroke diesel engine, 3.2-liter Power Stroke I5 diesel engine, 2.7-liter EcoBoost V6, a 2.0-liter EcoBoost I4, and a 2.3-liter, turbocharged inline-four.

 Think that movie reference should have stayed in the mid-1990s?
 Well, maybe the Bronco – you can finish that punchline yourselves.